Oil Check: How Is Gasoline Made? A General Overview

 How Is Gasoline Made?

+We can go back even earlier in the process to nail down how oil is made, but that’ll take a much longer explanation.
+To summarize, crude oil is the byproduct of a bunch of organic material exposed to heat and compression over millions of years.
+It’s what’s referred to as a fossil fuel.
 Crude oil needs to be refined to become the gasoline we use every day.
 To get scientific, the hydrocarbons present in crude oil must be separated and purified to be usable in an internal combustion engine.
 Turning crude oil into gasoline requires a few steps.
 Those steps include sourcing the raw material, transporting it to refineries, and taking it through the refining process before transporting it to gas stations for distribution.
 Let’s dig into the main phases of the refining process, starting with sourcing the raw material.

 Pumping Crude Oil